WaYdotNET/minimal-git-file-history/README.md

 - Try running `git status` in terminal to verify repository state

 ### Blame not showing
-- Make sure `minimalGitHistory.blameEnabled` is set to `true` in settings
+- Make sure `minimalGitFileHistory.blameEnabled` is set to `true` in settings
 - The file must be tracked by Git
 - Try refreshing the editor or toggling blame off and on again